 An understanding of what a camera can actually do developed later through my work as editor of our local community newspaper.
 Covering everything from sports to crowded group gatherings in dingy auditoriums with a 35 mm then its digital version, I picked up what I needed to get good shots.
 Those few tips, plus the better equipment, have ensured that the photos of my grandkids are far superior to those I took of their parents.

 Family has always been a favourite photographic subject, but during our trips up north for several summers, I discovered a fondness for landscape photography as well.
 And if we think of heading outdoors with a camera, is there really any better time than spring?
 The countryside is an ever-changing palette, a constantly-altered playground.

-Squirrels sprint, cats prowl, happy to be in gardens now bursting to life.
+Birds will flit, squirrels will sprint, cats will prowl, all happy to be in gardens bursting to life.
 Soon there will be colour and foliage to run through and hide amongst.